Things you can do to Protect Wheal Vor

 2. All mining places a burden on the environment.
 Since the historic mining in Wheal Vor is the known cause of existing high levels of cadmium, mercury and arsenic in the Porthleven Stream, any additional pollution would create an intolerable situation.
 (Catchment link)

 3. The local residents have the right to determine what happens in their community.
-Such a large project should not proceed without formal public scrutiny.
+Such large and disruptive activities should not proceed without formal public scrutiny.

-I/we don’t believe that Cornish Tin should be granted permission for any future phases of borehole drilling unless carried out with an Environmental Permit.
+I/we don’t believe that Cornish Tin should be granted permission for any future phases of borehole drilling without full planning consent.

 I look forward to your reply,